Dual Selective Fusion Transformer Network for Hyperspectral Image Classification: Introduction

+HSI classification increasingly relies on deep learning techniques, which offer significant advantages over traditional machine learning methods due to their powerful feature extraction capabilities \citep{2D-CNN,mou_cnn}.
+In particularly, convolutional neural networks (CNNs) enable the extraction of features in a hierarchical manner \citep{HybridSN,rpnet}.
+However, their local convolutional structure limits their ability to capture long-range dependencies.
+To address this, recent studies \citep{wang2018non} introduced self-attention mechanisms to capture non-local contextual information, though at a high computational cost due to extensive similarity calculations.

+Recently, the success of self-attention in natural language processing \citep{selfattention} has inspired its application in computer vision.
+Dosovitskiy~\etal~\citep{vit2021} proposed the Vision Transformer (ViT), which segments images into tokens and applies self-attention to capture long-range dependencies, achieving notable improvements in image classification.
+Transformer-based approaches \citep{HMSST,SSTN,SpectralFormer,GSCViT} have become a mainstream trend in HSI classification research, with numerous studies introducing novel methods to advance HSI classification technology.

-However, most transformer structures typically utilize a fixed receptive field for feature extraction, overlooking the fact that different types of land cover require varying contextual information\cite{li2019selective,li2023large}.
-As shown in Fig.~\ref{fig:Intro} (a), HSI with a limited receptive field may exhibit misclassification issues.
-Different types of land cover often require varying ranges of contextual information to allow an accurate classification of pixels within the HSI.
-Moreover, most transformer-based HSI classification models usually use the vanilla Multi-Head Self-Attention to build global features\cite{GAHT}.
-Fig.~\ref{fig:Intro} (b) illustrates tokens of the land cover category related to the query token, as well as some tokens not related to the type of land cover target.
-In addition, existing transformer-based HSI classification models predominantly focus on spatial attention or spectral attention\cite{SpectralFormer}, neglecting the integrated modeling of spatial and spectral contextual information within HSI data.
+However, most transformer structures typically utilize a fixed receptive field for feature extraction, overlooking the fact that different types of land cover require varying contextual information \citep{li2019selective,li2023large}.
+As shown in Fig.~\ref{fig:Intro} (a), HSI with a fixed receptive field may exhibit misclassification issues.
+Therefore, we argue that different objects in HSIs should be recognized with correspondingly required receptive fields.
+After determining the scope of visual perception, the next step is to perform effective context capturing.
+To achieve this, most transformer-based HSI classification models usually employ vanilla Multi-Head Self-Attention (MHSA) to build global features \citep{GAHT} by enabling interactions between one token and all the other tokens.
+However, since not all tokens are informative, the original MHSA inevitably introduces unexpected noise during context feature extraction.
+As shown in Fig.~\ref{fig:Intro} (b), the green boxes represent unnecessary tokens relative to the red query marker for asphalt, such as meadows and bitumen.
+Additionally, in capturing contextual information, existing transformer-based HSI classification models predominantly focus on either spatial or spectral information alone \citep{SpectralFormer}, neglecting the integrated modeling of spatial-spectral contexts within HSI data.